 Banana Acai SuperFood No-Milk Shake

-Directions: Place all ingredients in a high-speed blender (I prefer Vitamix and process until smooth and creamy.
+Directions: Place all ingredients in a, until smooth and creamy.

 More Frozen Fruits

 I also use a lot of frozen mango, pineapple and cherries, especially in my SuperGreen Smoothies and No-Milk Shake recipes.
 Frozen mango is great for adding a creamy texture to smoothies by the way.
 Even though I don’t buy them frozen, I should mention frozen bananas here too.
 Chopped frozen bananas are a staple freezer item at all times in our house because they can’t be beat for adding the perfect non-dairy creamy texture to smoothies and they are one of nature’s best sweeteners.
 And did you know bananas have something called “resistant starch”, which means your body doesn’t even absorb all the carbohydrates/ sugar from bananas?
 In other words, unlike what some diet gurus would like you to believe, bananas are not fattening.

 I eat at least one banana every single day and although I don’t buy bananas frozen I freeze them myself.
 To freeze bananas simply peel a fresh banana, slice it, put the pieces in a zip-top bag and transfer to the freezer.
 Frozen bananas will keep for at least a month in the freezer.
 And they are great for baking with too!
 Oh, and you can extend the life of your grapes and watermelon buy freezing them too.
 Nothing beats a “watermelon cooler” (blended frozen watermelon with a touch of fresh mint) as the perfect post-exercise hydration.

 Frozen Greens — Super Speedy & Super Easy